stothard-group/variant_calling_gatk4/README.md

 	- runtime = 120,  # Requested walltime in minutes
 	- mem_mb = 4000,  # Requested memory in MB

-#### Add user-specific files to the reference_files directory
+#### Add user-specific files to the database directory

-The following files must be added to the `resources/reference_files` directory.
+The following files must be added to the `db/` directory.
 File names should be specified in `variant_calling.config.yaml`:

 - reference genome in Fasta format